iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Point-free

-Another benefit of functional programming is the point-free[^9] programming style.
+Functional programming allows for the ability to write code in point-free[^9] programming style.
 This means that you can omit function arguments if they match the parameters of the function you pass it to.

 ```javascript